Manager’s Role in FMLA Leave

 Returning to Work

-An employee should not return to work without the proper medical certification and release from their treating physician.
+An employee on leave for their own serious health condition should not return to work without the proper medical release from their treating healthcare provider.

-We cannot require an employee to be 100% healed (i.e. no restrictions) before allowing them to return to work.
+Keep in mind that we cannot require an employee to be 100% healed (e.g. no restrictions) before allowing them to return to work so you should evaluate whether can accommodate the restrictions identified by the healthcare provider.

 Obligations Beyond FMLA